Carpenter Body Company: Closure

-Carpenter had been struggling for almost 20 years when it ended school bus production in 2001.
-During the economic times around the millennium, lower initial capital costs seemed to trump longevity as a selling factor.
-When it was time for purchasing decisions, financially pressed districts and contractors tended to select lower-cost products with shorter life cycles.
-Spartan Motors, by then the ⅔ owner of the company, did not see a solution to the market dilemma and felt the projected continued losses would exceed the value to their business plan, voted to end its venture.
+For almost 20 years, Carpenter had been struggling between a variety of factors, including declining market share, reputation, and company finances.
+Though Spartan Motors considered its investment in Carpenter profitable in the long term, the parent company felt that school bus production itself was too much of a financial risk.
+At the beginning of October 2000, Spartan approved the liquidation of Carpenter, leading to the closure of the company.

 Epilogue: Body structure concerns

-On March 20, 2003 in Alachua County, Florida, a Carpenter school bus rolled over onto its roof.
+On March 20, 2003, in Alachua County, Florida, a Carpenter school bus rolled over onto its roof.
 At the time of the accident, no passengers were on board and the driver survived the accident.
 In the rollover of the bus, the internal roof structure failed, causing much of the roof to collapse down to the level of the seats.
-Following the 2003 rollover accident, subsequent inspections of Carpenter school buses by operators in various parts of the United States revealed cracked and broken welds in their roof structures; the problem was not unique to the vehicle involved in the rollover crash.
+Following the 2003 accident, subsequent inspections of Carpenter school buses by operators in various parts of the United States revealed cracked and broken welds in their roof structures; the problem was not unique to the vehicle involved in the rollover crash.

 In the initial investigation, the problem of cracked and broken roof welds were found in each type of Carpenter buses built at the Mitchell, Indiana facility prior to its 1995 closure.
 Crown by Carpenter buses and Carpenter buses built in Richmond, Indiana from 1996 to 2001 (which used a different design for its roof structure) were not found to have any issues with cracked or broken roof welds.

 In a normal case, the National Highway Traffic Safety Administration (NHTSA) would have used the findings as part of a full-scale investigation.
 If the findings found any kind of manufacturers defect, a safety recall of the vehicles involved would be ordered by NHTSA.
 As Carpenter was no longer in existence, that procedure was impossible, as there would be no one for NHTSA to hold accountable for the design problem.

 In June 2003, NHTSA introduced several advisories regarding Carpenter buses.
 As NHTSA could not offer its own recall due to the lack of a manufacturer and remained concerned about the problem, operators were recommended to inspect their own buses for cracked and broken welds in the roof structure.

 In its 2003 advisories, if a Carpenter bus was found with cracked or broken roof welds, NHTSA recommended replacement of the bus; if not practical, repair of the problem and restriction of the bus to low-speed routes to minimize the chance of rollover.
 To avoid resale of affected vehicles to the public, NHTSA advised that the title of Carpenter buses removed from service to be branded as "scrap".